If you are interested in growing mango trees, then you’ve come to the right place.

 Polyembryonic Mango Seeds

 As an example, let’s assume that we planted the seed from a Coconut Cream Mango and it produced 4 seedlings.
-Three of the seedlings would be Coconut Cream Mangos while one would be a product of cross-pollination.

 The best way to identify whether a seedling is a clone or not is to separate the seedlings and allow them to grow out over the course of several months.
-We can then compare the more mature trees (i.e. growth rate, leaves, height, etc.) to see which seedlings look identical and which one looks different from all the others.
+We can then compare the more mature trees (i.e. growth rate, leaves, height, leaf smell, etc.) to see which seedlings look identical and which one looks different from all the others.

-Generally speaking, I have found that cross-pollinated seedlings tend to look weaker relative to the rest of the seedlings.
+Pro Tip: Generally speaking, I have found that cross-pollinated seedlings tend to look weaker relative to the rest of the seedlings.

 Choosing a Grafted Mango Cultivar